AviatrixSystems/Docs/StartUpGuides/appendix-CloudN-Startup-Guide.rst

 |image27|

 **Step 5**: After the import is complete, the virtual machine appears in the virtual machine library.
-Click on “Start Up” to start the CloudN virtual machine.
+Click on “Start Up” to start the ACX virtual machine.

 |image28|